 After just four months, Moore shot and killed 37-year-old Chastain Alverson in a dispute over a mining claim.
 After receiving death threats from Alverson, Moore said he tried to get an arrest warrant against the man but was unsuccessful.

-Moore claimed the shooting was self-defense but the court didn’t buy his story and he was given a life sentence.
+While Moore claimed the shooting was self-defense, the court didn’t buy his story.
+He was given a life sentence.

 Learning to live inside prison walls

-Moore wasn’t like the other inmates.
-For starters, he was much older than most being 55 when he entered the gates of San Quentin.
-For the first 14 months he worked in the jute mill but declining health and injuries suffered during the war began to take a toll.
+Moore wasn’t like the others serving prison sentences.
+For starters, he was much older than most.
+Moore was 55 when he entered the gates of San Quentin.
+For the first 14 months, he worked in the jute mill, but declining health and injuries suffered during the war began to take a toll.

-He was reassigned by Warden Aguirre to be the prison librarian and so began his love of literature.
+He was reassigned by Warden Aguirre as the prison librarian and so began his love of literature.
 When Warden John Tompkins replaced Aguirre, things rapidly changed.
 The new warden summoned Moore to his office.

 “He came in hobbling on two canes.
-Tompkins accused him of having received smuggled tobacco from a guard,” according to an account reflecting on Moore’s time in prison published in the San Francisco Daily News, June 5, 1909.
-Moore denied the allegations, to no avail.
+Tompkins accused him of having received smuggled tobacco from a guard,” according to an account reflecting on Moore’s time in prison.
+The story was published in the San Francisco Daily News, June 5, 1909.
+Moore denied the allegations.
 “Clad in dungeon clothes, he spent three days in the incorrigible cell.”

 One of the prison directors, James Wilkins, overruled the warden once he caught wind of the incident.
 He ordered Moore released.
-According to Wilkins, the real issue wasn’t over tobacco but rumors that Moore was trying to smuggle out an article about prison life to a local newspaper.
+According to Wilkins, the real issue wasn’t over tobacco.
+Rumors were flying of Moore trying to smuggle an article to a newspaper.
 Having earned the displeasure of the warden, Moore was back at the jute mill for almost two more years.

 Moore looked forward to the visitor he received two or three times each week.
-His wife, Priscilla, had relocated to San Quentin to be near her husband and took up work in guard White’s home.
+His wife, Priscilla, had relocated to San Quentin to be near her husband.
+To help earn a living she worked in guard White’s home.
 She often brought Moore homemade treats.
 Unfortunately, Priscilla fell ill and passed away in 1903.
 Moore was not allowed to attend the funeral.

 New warden gives Civil War veteran a second chance